Albert O. Vorse Jr.: VF-80

 VF-80 first saw serious action aboard Hancock on 16–17 February 1945 as the US fleet approached the Japanese mainland 30 miles east of Honshu.
 They had the element of surprise and took full advantage of that fact, launching strikes against airfields and military installations on the ground.
 Strafing these targets quickly took a backseat to aerial combat when the Japanese arrived to contest the attacks on the homeland, providing more than enough excitement to make up for previous months of quiet CAP flights.
 Indeed, 16 February would mark a career high score for Vorse, who downed four in the air (2 Zeros, 1 Val and 1 Dinah) and accounted for two on the ground, and a squadron record that stands to this day: 71 aircraft destroyed.

-The air group supported landings at the Battle of Iwo Jima from 21–22 February.
+The air group supported landings at the Battle of Iwo Jima from 21 to 22 February.
 Vorse led a raid on a seaplane base at Koniya, a town on the island of Amami Ōshima, on 1 March.
 Anti-aircraft fire was intense, with four Hellcats shot up during the flight, including Vorse's, which exhibited a foot-long gash in its left wing.
 The next day Hancock steamed for Ulithi to drop VF-80 off for rehabilitation leave.
 When the air group returned to action in May, Comdr.
 James Wright took over as CAG and P.D.
 Fleming led the fighter contingent.